-We have acted as bond counsel to the Pomona Unified School District (the "District") in connection with the issuance by the District of by the District of the \$\\\\\ aggregate principal amount of Pomona Unified School District (Los Angeles County, California) General Obligation Bonds, 2008 Election, Series I dated the date hereof (the "Bonds"), under the provisions of Article 4.5 of Chapter 3 of Part 1 of Division 2 of Title 5 of the California Government Code, and a resolution adopted by the Board of Education of the District (the "Board") on November 16, 2022 (the "Bond Resolution").
+We have acted as bond counsel to the Pomona Unified School District (the "District") in connection with the issuance by the District of \$\\\\\\ principal amount of Pomona Unified School District (Los Angeles County, California) 2022 Refunding General Obligation Bonds, dated the date hereof (the "Bonds"), under the provisions of Articles 9 and 11 of Chapter 3 of Part 1 of Division 2 of Title 5 of the California Government Code (the "Bond Law"), and a resolution of the Board of Education of the District (the "Board") adopted on April 20, 2022 (the "Resolution").
 We have examined the law and such certified proceedings and other papers as we deemed necessary to render this opinion.

-As to questions of fact material to our opinion, we have relied upon representations of the Board contained in the Resolution and in the certified proceedings and other certifications and opinions furnished to us, without undertaking to verify such facts by independent investigation.
+As to questions of fact material to our opinion, we have relied upon representations of the District contained in the Resolution and in the certified proceedings and other certifications and opinions furnished to us, without undertaking to verify such facts by independent investigation.

-Based upon the foregoing, we are of the opinion, under existing law, as follows:
+Based upon our examination, we are of the opinion, under existing law, as follows:

-- 1. The District is duly established and validly existing as a unified school district with the power to issue the Bonds and to perform its obligations under the Bond Resolution. - 2.
-The Bond Resolution has been duly adopted by the Board and constitutes a valid and binding obligation of the District enforceable against the District in accordance with its terms.
+- 1. The District is a duly created and validly existing unified school district with the power to issue the Bonds under the Bond Law and to perform its obligations under the Resolution and the Bonds. - 2.
+The Resolution has been duly adopted by the Board and constitutes a valid and binding obligation of the District enforceable against the District in accordance with its terms. - 3.
+The Bonds have been duly issued and sold by the District and are valid and binding general obligations of the District, and the Board of Supervisors of the County of Los Angeles is obligated to levy ad valorem taxes for the payment of the Bonds and the interest thereon upon all property within the District subject to taxation by the District, without limitation as to rate or amount.

-- 3. The Bonds have been duly issued and sold by the District and are valid and binding general obligations of the District, and the County of Los Angeles is obligated to levy ad valorem taxes for the payment of the Bonds and the interest thereon upon all property within the District subject to taxation by the District, without limitation as to rate or amount. - 4.
-The interest on the Bonds is excluded from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax.
-It should be noted however that for tax years beginning after December 31, 2022, interest on the Bonds may be subject to the corporate alternative minimum tax.
-The opinions set forth in the preceding sentences are subject to the condition that the District comply with all requirements of the Internal Revenue Code of 1986, as amended, that must be satisfied subsequent to the issuance of the Bonds in order that the interest thereon be, and continue to be, excludable from gross income for federal income tax purposes.
+- 4. The interest on the Bonds is excluded from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax.
+The opinions set forth in the preceding sentence are subject to the condition that the District comply with all requirements of the Internal Revenue Code of 1986, as amended, relating to the exclusion from gross income for federal income tax purposes of interest on obligations such as the Bonds.
 The District has made certain representations and covenants in order to comply with each such requirement.
 Inaccuracy of those representations, or failure to comply with certain of those covenants, may cause the inclusion of such interest in gross income for federal income tax purposes, which may be retroactive to the date of issuance of the Bonds. - 5.
 The interest on the Bonds is exempt from personal income taxation imposed by the State of California.